Ervin-Thorpe/Ervin-Thorpe/README.md

 <h2>🖥️ Projects: </h2>

 - <b>⭐ 3-Part Comprehensive Project to Creating, Configuring and Deploying our own Ticketing System on Windows 10 in Azure: </b>
-  - This project guides the creation, configuration and deployment of a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with practical use cases for managing and resolving tickets within the system.
+  - This project guides the creation, configuration and deployment of a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with use cases for managing and resolving tickets.
   - [Project Link: 3-Part Project of Setting up and using the Ticketing System in the Cloud](https://github.com/Ervin-Thorpe/Cloud-osTicket-Windows10-Azure)
 - <b>Active Directory in a Virtual Environment:</b>
   - Simulated a complete AD setup using VirtualBox with Windows Server 2019 and Windows 10 clients